jnlindsay/quaark/README.md

 - Design a centralised way to reconfigure lights/meshes in a smart way: that is, only reconfigure objects that need to be configured.
 Also, rename "configure" to what it is really is, which is creating MTLBuffers (at least for lights).
 - Make the terms `Uniforms` and `Parameters` more specific.
 - Rename `Common.h` to something more helpful

+# Pipelines and buffers
+- Steps
+    - Create `MTLBuffer`s with `MTLDevice`.
+Need to specify:
+        - bytes
+        - MemoryLayout
+    -